-Things to Know Before You Start Dropshipping in 2020
+Start Dropshipping: Things to Know Before You Do

 Video transcript: You’ve heard about dropshipping.
-You’ve read about it and you think you have what it takes to build a business and run it from a beach in Thailand.
+You’ve read about it and you think you have what it takes to start dropshipping for real and run it from a beach in Thailand.
 But you have doubts.
 You’ve never started a business before and you can’t tell if this is too good to be true.
 You’ve never run a Facebook ad and you have no idea how much money you should expect to spend on them.
 You’ve never even bought a domain before and you’re not sure why anyone would come to your domain and not Amazon.

 If you’ve had thoughts like these then this is for you.
 We’re going to cover every fear, worry, question, and insecurity you have about getting started with dropshipping so you can start dropshipping with a peace of mind.
 And we’re taking them straight from the comments that you’ve left under our videos.

 A word of warning before we get started.
 Some of you just want a convenient excuse not to start your online business.
 After all, the prospect of failure is really, really frightening.
-It’s more comfortable to write off dropshipping as a scam or claim that it’s saturated, and to go back to your nine to five job than to start dropshipping.
+It’s more comfortable to write off dropshipping or claim that it’s saturated, and to go back to your nine to five job than to start dropshipping.
 Nobody in your fluorescent-lit office will blame you.
 After all, misery loves company.
-But if you’re the black sheep in the herd and you just want to get some answers before you get started, then let’s get cracking.

-Before you start dropshipping, the first fear that I want to touch on is that dropshipping is a scam.
+Before you start dropshipping, the first fear that I want to touch on is the truth about dropshipping.
 Dropshipping is actually just an ecommerce business model.
 And a quick recap of that for you.
 So in the dropshipping business model, you create a store, you import products from suppliers, invest your own money in marketing those products and then you sell those products to the customers only when you get orders.
 In other words, you go to the supplier one at a time and place the orders that the customers have already placed with you, the supplier then ships those products directly to your customers.

 Now, this is a business model that a lot of other retailers use.
 Even big-box retailers like Walmart use this business model to make sure that they’re only buying as much supply as they need to meet customer demand for products.
-The difference between you and Walmart is, well, you’re an individual and you’re getting your products from AliExpress, which is an ecommerce website that other people can shop on.
+The difference between you and Walmart is, well, you’re a small retailer getting your products from AliExpress, which is an ecommerce website that other people can shop on.

 Dropshipping Adds Value to Customer Experience

-That’s what leads some people to think that dropshipping is a scam.
+That’s what leads some people to think that starting a dropshipping company is not for them.
 One of our viewers asked what stops people from going to AliExpress and purchasing products themselves?
-That viewer even raised the issue that family and friends might think that they’re being scammed.
 Well, dropshippers add value to the customer experience that they don’t get when they go directly to AliExpress.
 Remember, AliExpress is not easy to navigate.
 There are lots of suppliers selling the same products, and their descriptions aren’t English.

 On top of that, there are endless shipping options which can feel really foreign to people shopping on AliExpress.
-But even if you don’t take the customer experience into account, dropshipping still isn’t a scam, and that’s because entrepreneurs are not obligated to sell products to customers at the lowest possible price.
+But even if you don’t take the customer experience into account, dropshipping isn’t a scam, and that’s because entrepreneurs are not obligated to sell products to customers at the lowest possible price.
 They’re only obligated to sell the products they say they’re selling.
-So if you sell dog costumes for three times markup and somebody buys that costume from your store, you didn’t scam them, you offered them a product and the customer determined that it was worth $25 to buy that dog costume from a trustworthy store right then and there.
+So if you start dropshipping and sell dog costumes for three times markup and somebody buys that costume from your store, you offered them a product and the customer determined that it was worth $25 to buy that dog costume from a trustworthy store right then and there.
 The customer validated your trustworthiness with their wallets.

 By the way, I expect this to unleash a firestorm of comments, and I welcome them.
 Leave your thoughts below.
 We’re not trying to hide anything about this business model, we’ve seen it work for hundreds of thousands of entrepreneurs.
 So the more we can start a conversation about what dropshipping actually is the better.

-The other thing we hear a lot about dropshipping is that it’s a get-rich-quick scheme.
+The other thing you hear a lot when you start dropshipping is that it’s a get-rich-quick scheme.
 If you’ve gotten this impression from us, please let me know.
 Because we’ve tried to portray dropshipping as something anyone can succeed in as long as they work hard and persevere in the face of setbacks.
 In fact, on YouTube, we only work with affiliates who do the same.
 Our affiliate agreement states the following: